necrodome/rtsp-on-flyio/README.md

-Run a [RTSP server](https://github.com/aler9/rtsp-simple-server) on fly.io, for free!
+Run an [RTSP server](https://github.com/aler9/rtsp-simple-server) on fly.io, for free!

 This repo comes with a few RTSP streams published using GStreamer and FFmpeg as examples.
 Edit rtsp-simple-server.yml to remove them or add your own streams.
 Check https://github.com/aler9/rtsp-simple-server for full documentation.